adamgate/ML-Image-Gatherer/README.md

 # ML Image Gatherer
-A python CLI app that scrapes images from the web and prepares them for training image classification machine learning algorithms.
+A python CLI app that scrapes images from the web for training image classification machine learning algorithms.

 ---